The term PropTech refers to the use of technology to transform the way that we buy, rent, sell and build commercial and residential property.

 We’re always on the lookout for commercially savvy graduates who want to carve a career in the booming PropTech sector.

-Check out our latest graduate jobs in PropTech.
+Check out our jobs board for graduate jobs in PropTech.

 Like in any industry, there are a range of graduate jobs within PropTech, which all require very different skill sets: